jamesmeneghello/pynab/README.md

     > ./monitor.sh

 This will spawn a new tmux session, load the layout and then attach to tmux.
 It will use byobu if you have it installed.
+A full screen window is recommended.

 tmux layouts can be modified or added as desired (just change monitor.sh).
 Optionally, run